joelouthan/theologic.us/content/posts/family_devos-mark/2013-07-03-devotions-mark-630-44-pt-1-jesus-is-the-giver-of-life.md

 &nbsp;

-_1. John said that, &#8220;Jesus had compassion on them, because they were like sheep without a shepherd&#8221;.
+_1. John said that, "Jesus had compassion on them, because they were like sheep without a shepherd".
 Why was it so important for Jesus to have compassion?
 What is compassion?_

 _ _